thomasballinger/jsrisk/readme.md

 * Graphical display of map in browser
 * Graphical interaction with map in browser

+Overall Plan:
+Use mongrel2 to route logic requests to node, page requests to brubeck Ideally requests are somehow routed around make move
+Get /gamelogic/northamerica/attack/12/14/3
+Make all stored moves in this game
+Post
+/gamelogic/northamerica/attack/12/14/3

 Server Authentication Plan:

 Node server that talks to some kind of json-holding database, keeping secure copies of game state.
+Rest interface: get game json by name, make move
-It responds to requests to:
+AJAX: make several moves at once from stored javascript It responds to requests to:
   * create new game given name
     * store game
     * respond with game
+  * take unsecure action given name, action
+    * get stored game
+    * take requested action
+    * if requested action does not succeed: return failure, old game
+    * add action to action history
+    * respond with game
+    * store game
+  * show game status given name
+    * get secure game based on name
+    * respond with game
-  * take secure action given game, action
+  * take secure action given game, action OR name
     * get stored game
     * set allow_secure_moves on game to False
     * take actions from action history of submitted game